gndclouds/v5/_projects/ohdotzero/ohdotzero.md

 house is a project focused on the long-term dwelling of humans on earth.
 Phase one was a year-long research phase looking at how to decentralize all public utilities.
 In partnership with Utopia, Stone Edge Micro-grid, and Center for Art and Public Life at California College of the Arts, we are publishing what we learned as we determine the best next steps.

 What do we mean by “decentralize all public utilities”?
-Well, today if you want water, power, waste, or communication to be available at you home you need to connect to your cities or counties' utility grid.
+Well, today if you want water, power, waste, or communication to be available at your home, you need to connect to your cities or counties’ utility grid.
 We are researching a future in which you can be separated from that grid system.
 This may sound a bit like a micro-grid but thinking even smaller.
 Our focus is on what we are calling the pico grid or a grid that can service all traditional public utility needs of one household.
-To achieve this, we are working to develop a “core” which would maintain and manage all your utilities.
+To achieve this, we are working to develop a system, called core, which would maintain and manage all your utilities.

 ![Example Modal of Core](https://d2w9rnfcy7mm78.cloudfront.net/7661014/original_5c1f9b40f4bbedc9fa02267e075ba45b.png?1592106672?bc=0)